 Primary and Secondary Plans: We coordinate benefits by determining, in accordance with MA or federal law, (depending on which law applies): which plan has to pay first (the "primary" plan); and which plan pays second (the "secondary" plan).
-We will always be the secondary payor where permitted by MA or federal law (depending on which law applies.)
 The primary plan pays its benefits without regard to the benefits of the secondary plan.
 The secondary plan determines its benefits after the primary plan, and may reduce its benefits because of the primary plan's benefits.
 When coverage under this plan is secondary, no benefits will be paid until after the primary plan determines what it is required to pay.